 It is not possible for individuals to be employed full-time in a school setting in a position other than school guidance counselor (e.g., teacher, school-based mental health counselor) during internship and successfully complete their internship requirements.

 Applicants can review information about tuition and fees for our program.
+Counselor Education is categorized as a Tier 4 program.
 Please also see the Financial Aid website for up to date information regarding financial aid options, and contact that office directly with questions.
 Some graduate assistantships are available each year through our department and other locations on campus.
 Assistantships are available to full-time students (enrolled in at least nine credit hours per semester) and typically require a 20-hour per week work commitment.
 The work assignments will vary depending on the assistantship.
 Students who obtain these positions will receive an extensive tuition reduction as well as a monthly stipend.
 Funding for these positions usually does not become finalized until the summer months, so it is difficult to know how many opportunities might be available until the summer.
 Applicants interested in assistantships should discuss this with the School Counseling Program Coordinator upon receiving an offer of admission.